shlomimn/restaurants/README.md

-# Restaurant Management System with Jenkins and Azure
+# Which restaurant is opened with Jenkins and Azure

 This project automates restaurant management using Jenkins and Azure services.
 It includes three key Jenkins jobs: